Technologicat/unpythonic/macro_extras/README.md

 print(a)  # 20, right?
 ```

-If we chose to auto-lazify assignments, this would expand to:
+If we chose to auto-lazify assignments, then assuming a ``with lazify`` around the example, it would expand to:

 ```python
 from macropy.quick_lambda import macros, lazy